IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

 Parameters
 ----------

+  download (False, bool, True)
+    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

+  network (False, bool, False)
+    If set to true will download the Calico network config with the Admin config

   resource_group_id (False, str, None)
     ID of the resource group.

-  network (False, bool, False)
-    If set to true will download the Calico network config with the Admin config

-  admin (False, bool, False)
-    If set to true will download the config for admin

-  download (False, bool, True)
-    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

   cluster_name_id (True, str, None)